Differences Between 18-8, 304, and 316 Stainless Steel

 Although fasteners can (and often are) ordered as simply Type 304 or Type 316 stainless, the actual ASTM specifications that cover stainless steel fasteners are A193, A320, and F593.
 A discussion of the differences between these ASTM specifications can be found in another FAQ.

-Portland Bolt can manufacture rods, bent bolts, and headed bolts from both Type 304 and Type 316 stainless steel.
+Portland Bolt can manufacture stainless steel bolts, rods, and bent bolts from both Type 304 and Type 316.
 If you would like a quote on stainless product, you can submit a quote request through our website right now!